hcorry98/DrColeman/README.md

 sudo service caddy restart
 ```

-11. You make exit the remote shell by running the `exit` command
+11. You may exit the remote shell by running the `exit` command

 12. Use your browser to navigate to your domain name and you will see that the browser is displaying a lock icon, showing your website is using HTTPS